Shafayat115/Deam_GNN/readme.md

 1. Clone the repository
 2. Create the conda environment
 3. Download the ESM checkpoint into `esm_models/`
-4. Add your real CSV file
+4. Test the pipeline using the included `Data/dummy.csv` and example structure files in `structure_data/deamid/`
-5. Add your PDB files under `structure_data/deamid/`
+5. Replace the dummy/example data with your real CSV and real PDB files for actual experiments
 6. Run `esm_deamidation.py` for the sequence baseline
 7. Run `deamid_GNN.py` for the structure-aware model